 GAO Yellow Book Requirements

-*Instead of following the dates listed above, your period may run two years from the start date of first audit made in accordance with the Yellow Book.
-The GAO states that to simplify administration of CPE requirements, an audit organization may establish a standard two-year CPE period for all of its auditors, which can be either a fixed-year or rolling-year basis.
-A fixed year period, for example, would be 2011-2012, 2013-2014; a rolling-year period would be 2012-2013, 2014-2015.
+*Instead of following the dates listed above, your period may run two years from the start date of the first audit made in accordance with the Yellow Book.
+The GAO states that to simplify administration of CPE requirements, an audit organization may establish a standard two-year CPE period for all of its auditors, which can be either on a fixed-year or rolling-year basis.
 Effective Jan.
-1, 2004, the GAO released an amendment to their CPE requirements that states that CPAs may not, in most cases, use tax credits to meet their 80-hour GAO Yellow Book requirement.
+1, 2004, the GAO released an amendment to its CPE requirements that states that CPAs may not, in most cases, use tax credits to meet their 80-hour GAO Yellow Book requirement.

-To read the requirements effective June 30, 2005, as outlined in the GAO's Guidance on GAGAS Requirements for Continuing Education; the overview of Major Changes from the 1991 CPE Interpretation; and the technical amendment made by the Comptroller General to CPE requirements contained in the 2003 revision of Government Auditing Standards, visit the GAO Web site
+Visit the GAO website to read the requirements effective June 30, 2005, as outlined in the GAO's Guidance on GAGAS Requirements for Continuing Education; the overview of major changes from the 1991 CPE Interpretation; and the technical amendment made by the Comptroller General to CPE requirements contained in the 2003 revision of Government Auditing Standards.

 Reporting period begins Jan.
 1 of the calendar year after joining the AICPA.